Dundrum Town Centre: Retail stores

+Food and drink

+There are over 40 food and drink, including McDonald's, Nando's, Milano's, Wagamama, Eddie Rocket's, Butlers Chocolate Cafe, Jamie's Italian, Five Guys, Abrakebabra, Siam Thai and 2 Starbucks.
+There is also a food court on level 3.
+There are further food vendors in Town Centre square that pop up seasonally, including a Krispy Kreme.

+Entertainment

+Entertainment includes a Movies@ cinema, Mill Theatre Dundrum, and an Indoor Crazy golf centre.
+There are also plans to open a new bowling alley and leisure venue, as part of a completed expansion of the 'Pembroke District' of the centre.
+A temporary ice-skating rink is operational during some of the Winter months to host 'Dundrum on Ice', which starts in October.
+The centre receives footfall of around 18 million annually.

+Proposed expansion

+There have been plans to redevelop the old Dundrum shopping centre, now Dundrum Village Centre, described as "phase 2" of the Town Centre overall plan, to add on a further 50,000 sq m of retail and dining, and a hotel.
+Such plans were put on hold back in 2015, after the 2011 flooding of the current centre led to concerns flood defence of an expanded centre.
+In 2019, the new co-owners of the centre, Hammerson, revived plans to redevelop the old shopping centre, opting for a mixed development, to include an anchor store, further retail stores and dining facilities, and over 800 apartments including one high rise tower.

 Public transport

 The centre is served by the Luas green line, the closest stop is Balally but it is also close to Dundrum stop.
-It is also served by Dublin Bus routes 14, 44, and 44b and Go-Ahead Ireland routes 75 and 175.
+It is also served by Dublin Bus routes 14, 44, 44b, 44d, 74, and L25, whilst Go-Ahead Ireland operate routes S6 and 161.

 Media

-Dublin South FM 93.9 is a local BAI-licensed community based radio station for South Dublin.
-It started broadcasting in 1995 from the old PYE centre, and also broadcast from Rathfarnham.
-It now broadcasts from purpose-built new studios in the Dundrum Town Centre.
-About 60 volunteers produce and broadcast 35 hours of programmes each week.
+Dublin South FM 93.9 is a local BAI-licensed community based radio station for South Dublin, which started broadcasting in 1995 from the old PYE centre, and also broadcast from Rathfarnham.
+It moved to broadcast from purpose-built studios in the Dundrum Town Centre, with about 60 volunteers producing and broadcasting 35 hours of programmes each week.
 Transition Year students from local schools also get involved, as well as media students.
 Communicorp also have a studio in Dundrum Town Centre with 98fm, SPIN 1038, NewsTalk and Today FM regularly broadcasting from it.
-Today FM's Phil Cawley presents a show from the centre every Sunday from 1–4.

 An in-house television channel, "Dundrum Television", was launched by RTÉ in 2005, and used to broadcast advertising and other programming.